 After Ephesus, I still had enough time to browse through the excellent collection at the Ephesus Museum and then hike up to St. John’s Basilica, where St. John’s tomb was purportedly interred.

-Legend has it that St. John traveled from Jerusalem to the city of Ephesus, where he remained until his death at the age of 100.
+Legend has it that St. John traveled from Jerusalem to Ephesus, where he remained until his death at the age of 100.
 This site was allegedly where he wrote his gospel and the Revelation.

 Located near the center of town and just about 2 miles from Ephesus, this is a must-visit stop if you want to immerse yourself in archaeology without the crowds.